zetaalphavector/zeta-alpha-challenge/README.md

 ## Assignment 2: Implement a search system MVP

 In this part of the challenge you are required to create an MVP of the search system.
-You are provided with a source folder containing multiple PDF documents and your objective is to create a solution capable of:
+You are provided with a source folder containing multiple PDF documents.
+Your objective is to implement a solution capable of:
 1. Ingesting, parsing, and storing the provided documents
 1. Retrieving a list of documents by matching the title, authors, and/or content.

-**You can find the source documents [here](link-to-sr).**
+**You can find the source documents [here](link-to-s3).**

 ### Deliverables